 4. Are you working with any of our competitors?
 Would there be any conflict of interest?

-If a recruiting partner is also working with one of your direct competitors, that is potentially not an ideal situation for you.
+If a recruiting partner is also working with several of your direct competitors, that is potentially not an ideal situation for you.
 At the end of the day, a recruiting agency is still a business and will look to make a placement where it can.
-You don’t want them to have one foot in each camp; you want your recruiting partner’s full allegiance as they navigate the talent market.
+You want your recruiting partner’s allegiance as they navigate the talent market on your behalf, so make sure that they aren’t also serving too many of your company’s rivals.

-While these are not the only questions you should ask both existing and potential recruiting partners, they will help to give you an idea as to if your company’s needs are being met.
+While these are not the only questions you should ask both existing and potential recruiting partners, they will help to determine if you’re working with partners that are best situated to meet your company’s hiring needs.

 Founded in 1972 by John Di Bari, a Vietnam Combat Veteran, DTG Consulting is a boutique search & staffing firm that has been placing candidates in technical positions for over four decades.
 Our recruitment methodology has been proven time and again in placing professionals in contract, direct hire, and contract-to-hire positions.
 We hope to have the opportunity to consult with you on technical hiring to help your company complete IT initiatives and achieve critical business objectives.